Where we started

 Image Treatment

-Every approved lockup, shown positive and reversed.
-The wordmark lockups come first, then the supporting graphics.
-Use the version that fits the application, with or without the tagline and dates depending on context.
+Every approved logo, shown positive and reversed, grouped by how it is used.
+The system works with or without the tagline and dates depending on context.

 Built for the feed

-The social format uses the full identity system, color, type, and layout, scaled for a square post.
+The social format uses the full identity system, color, type, and layout, sized for social posts rather than a square.
 It's designed to stop the scroll without losing the exhibit's character.

 All social formats